Durham College Certificate

-Interior decorators can work part-time or full-time and can earn a good income.
+Interior decorators can work part-time or full-time.
 You will gain satisfaction by making your creative vision into a reality.
 You can help businesses, homeowners and apartment renters to beautify their spaces or you can exercise your creativity by working on specialty projects like yachts, bed and breakfasts and day spas.

-A trained interior decorator can also work as part of a bigger design team in areas of architect's offices, interior design offices, engineering offices, property management offices, retailers, boutique stores, restaurants, art galleries and museums, hotels, condominium corporations, model homes and home builder's décor studios.
+A trained interior decorator can also work as part of a bigger design team in areas such as architect's offices, interior design offices, engineering offices, property management offices, retailers, boutique stores, restaurants, art galleries and museums, hotels, condominium corporations, model homes and home builder's décor studios.

-Students currently enrolled in this program are invited to apply for student membership.
+Students currently enrolled in this program are invited to apply for student membership in the Decorator & Designers Association.
 Graduates of the program are invited to apply for accredited membership on the Decorator & Designers Association website.

-For more information on interior decorating, visit the Canadian Decorators' Association website www.ddacanada.com
+For more information on interior decorating, visit the Canadian Decorators' Association website at www.ddacanada.com

 Program Of Study

 Students are required to print or save a copy of the Program of Study when beginning the program.
 This document contains critical details about program progression and graduation requirements specific to the academic year in which your program was started.